 3D printed Thermoplastic material is used to manufacture a rocket in 2016.
 The Atlas V Rocket was built by ULA, and is the first space vehicle that adopts 3D printing in the production of thermoplastic components; ULA’s, located in Decatur, Alabama, builds the rocket from earth with the help of Stratasys Fortus 900mc Production, a 3D printer capable of creating a wide variety of tooling and mechanical parts.

-The implementation of Stratasys in the part’s manufacturing of the Atlas V Rocket manages to save $ 1 million annually compared to traditional methods of manufacturing, and the flexibility of the design along with the unique range of materials benefits in the optimization of parts that can help to resist the extreme conditions to which the rocket is subdued in the launches.
+The implementation of Stratasys in the part’s manufacturing of the Atlas V Rocket manages to save $ 1 million annually compared to traditional methods of manufacturing.
+And the flexibility of the design along with the unique range of materials benefits in the optimization of parts that can help to resist the extreme conditions to which the rocket is subdued to in its launch.

 3D Printing History Conclusion